serendave/myTube/README.md

-## MyTube App
+# MyTube App

 React Application, that works with YouTube Data API.

+## Features

+- Searching youtube videos with defined filters
-Allows searching youtube videos, liking videos, adding them to "Favorites", and also create your own collections with videos.
+- Liking videos, adding them to "Favorites"
+- Create and manage your own collections of videos.
+- Basic authentication with Firebase